mitsarapark/object_detection_edge_compute_on_jetson_nano_2GB/README.md

 yolo detect val model=runs/detect/yolo8nretrain/weights/best.pt data=voc_yolo/data.yaml
 ````
 the data after benchmark will store on directory runs/detect/
+interference mAP50 mAP50-95 Recall will show on your terminal

 # Convert to onnx
 After satisfied with the results will convert to .onnx format after deploy to jetson nano 2GB run convert_pt_to_onnx.py file and move them to jetson nano in some way such as flash drive network